mkwlegacy/Pulsar/README.md

+# Legacy Pack Revival
+This is the source code for Legacy Pack Revival v2.
+It is a fork of Yosh's Track Pack DX which is a fork of OptPack which is a fork of Pulsar.
+Yes this is necessary

 # Pulsar

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features: